Setup and Print

 width = Dict("Voltage Magnitude" => 8, "Active Power Balance Solution" => 12)

-printBusConstraint(system, analysis; label = 2, delimiter, width, header = true)
+printBusConstraint(analysis; label = 2, delimiter, width, header = true)

-printBusConstraint(system, analysis; label = 10, delimiter, width)
+printBusConstraint(analysis; label = 10, delimiter, width)

-printBusConstraint(system, analysis; label = 14, delimiter, width, footer = true)
+printBusConstraint(analysis; label = 14, delimiter, width, footer = true)

 JuliaGrid.printBranchConstraint

-— FunctionprintBranchConstraint(system::PowerSystem, analysis::OptimalPowerFlow, [io::IO];
+— FunctionprintBranchConstraint(analysis::OptimalPowerFlow, [io::IO];

 label, fmt, width, show, delimiter, title, header, footer, repeat, style)